-Lindsay believes that you need particular qualities to become a DYPAS Carer.
+Lindsay believes that you need particular qualities to foster teens.

 “I used to work in a garage before my daughter and son were born and then when they were small I started child minding which gave me some skills to start off with.

 Ultimately though you need to be caring and nurturing towards children and be prepared to treat them like they are one of your own.
-With DYPAS it’s about getting the boundaries right – so they know you care about them and they care about you, but there are boundaries that should be there for a 16, 17 or 18-year-old.
+With teenagers it’s about getting the boundaries right – so they know you care about them and they care about you, but there are boundaries that should be there.

 I don’t know anything different now.
 I can’t imagine life without it.
 If you’re considering fostering – just give it a go!”